 ii the wreck removal of the Ship; or

-iii oil pollution from the Ship
+iii oil pollution from the Ship or threat thereof

 but only to the extent that such liabilities, costs and expenses are within the cover available under any other Rule or the terms of entry agreed.